semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 > Note that the cluster didn't insert the `_source` field containing the whole document.
 Indeed, if you wish to have the `_source` field, you will have to request for it by using the `fields` parameter in the DSL query, the same way we did above.

+#### The basic queries

+I want to introduce to you some of the basic queries, available on Elasticsearch.
+There is a bunch of query types that can be performed.
+The ones we are going to review right now are the simplest ones.
+In the next article, I will talk about more complicated queries (such as compound queries, geo-localisation, ...).

+But let's focus on the full-text basic queries for now.

+##### The Term and Terms queries

+The two first queries I want to talk about are the *Term* and *Terms* queries.
+The first one, the *Term* query is simply searching for a single term on the cluster, for a specific field.
+The second one, the *Terms* query - as you might have guessed - stands to search for one or several terms, for a specific field.

+**The Term query**

+There is not much to be said about this query, except that the term you will provide has to be the *exact* term you are looking form=,